-This protocol is to be completed by museums, children museums, galleries, botanical gardens, aquariums, and other similar facilities (collectively "museums"), The requirements below apply to all museums.
+This protocol is to be completed by indoor and outdoor museums, indoor or outdoor children museums, galleries, botanical gardens, aquariums, and other similar facilities (collectively "museums").
+The requirements below apply to all museums.
 In addition to the conditions imposed on these specific facilities by the State Public Health Officer, the facilities must also be in compliance with these Museum, Gallery, Community Center, and Aquarium Protocols.
 This protocol must be implemented and posted at the facility.